apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Taylor Swift postpones Argentina concert after Travis Kelce arrives**
+**Israel Races to Root Out Hamas as Calls for Gaza Cease-Fire Mount**

-You can read more about it [here](https://www.foxnews.com/entertainment/taylor-swift-cancels-argentina-concert-travis-kelce-arrives).
+You can read more about it [here](https://www.wsj.com/world/middle-east/israel-races-to-root-out-hamas-as-calls-for-gaza-cease-fire-mount-76a153a1).

 ## Requirements
 - Python 3.8